Dark Night (2016 film)

 Dark Night is a 2016 American drama film directed by Tim Sutton.
-It is based on the 2012 Aurora, Colorado shooting.
+It is loosely based on the 2012 Aurora, Colorado shooting.
+For example, there are some differences in the film versus the event: the film is set in Florida, whereas the shooting occurred in Colorado; the identities of the Aurora shooter and the victims are altered in the film.
 It was screened in the Horizons section at the 73rd Venice International Film Festival.
-The film took place in Los Angeles, California.
+The film was shot in Sarasota, Florida.